Argel-Tal/DataScience-Notes/Lecture Summaries.md

 - Seasonal: S<sub>t</sub> = Lambda (y<sub>t</sub> - (l<sub>t-1</sub>) - (b<sub>t-1</sub>)) + (1 - lambda) * S<sub>t-m</sub>, where `m` is the seasonal period

 # Genetic Algorithms
+### Evolutionary Strategies
+Mutating computed parameters of a fitted function and selecting those subversions that worked better.
+Effectively a hill climbing algorithm, where it can't see the hill

 Each individual is a fixed length reprentation of values that inform a strategy relating to a scoring heuristic. _"Most fit"_ individuals reproduce and push out _"less fit"_ individuals, promoting successful strategies, mimicing real world evolution.

 ### Fitness: